darafferty/rapthor/docs/source/parset.rst

     input_h5parm
         Full path to an H5parm file with direction-dependent solutions (default = None).
         This file is used if no calibration is to be done.
-Note: the directions in the H5parm file must match the patches in the input sky model.
+Note: the directions in the H5parm file must match the patches in the input sky model, and the time and frequency coverage must be sufficient to cover the duration and bandwidth of the input dataset.

     input_fulljones_h5parm
         Full path to an H5parm file with full-Jones solutions (default = None).
 This